Biden says he never meant to keep classified documents. Hur stands by report on president's memory

 On Capitol Hill, Hur appeared set to be the rare witness likely to be vilified all around — by Republicans angry over his decision not to charge the president, and by Democrats for his unflattering commentary about Biden.

 Republicans were likely to dig further into Hur’s assessment of the president’s age and memory — a major attack line as they seek to unseat Biden come November.
-Democrats will try to paint Hur, whom Donald Trump appointed a U.S. attorney, as a political partisan out to help his party win a presidential election.
+Democrats will try to paint Hur as a political partisan out to help his party win a presidential election.

 Hur’s report cited evidence that Biden willfully held on to highly classified information and shared it with a ghostwriter, based on audio of the conversations between the two men in which Biden said he had just come across some classified documents at his home.